Grand Lodge Officers

 A candidate for the Office of Grand Master is elected by the members of Grand Lodge and may serve for no more than four annual terms.
 The Grand Master is assisted by the Deputy Grand Master and the Assistant Grand Master.
 His full title is The Most Worshipful Grand Master.

 The Current Grand Master is MW Bro.
-David Malcom Booker
+David Malcolm Booker

 There are essentially two types of Grand Lodge Officer - administrative and ceremonial.
 Administrative officers run the everyday business of Grand Lodge, chair the meetings of various boards and committees while ceremonial officers represent Grand Lodge by visiting constituent lodges and performing lodge installations.